superfly/docs/reference/configuration.html.md

 The `processes` section allows you to define process groups to be run on separate VMs within a single app.

-**Each machine can be started with a different command**, allowing you to re-use your code base for different tasks (web server, queue worker, etc).
+**Each machine can run a different command on start**, allowing you to re-use your code base for different tasks (web server, queue worker, etc).

 To run multiple processes, you'll need a `[processes]` block containing a map of a name and command to start the application.